 GMTSAR differs from other InSAR systems such as ROI_PAC, Gamma, and DORIS because it relies on sub-meter orbital accuracy to greatly simplify the SAR and InSAR processing algorithms.
 Moreover large batches of SAR images can be automatically processed with no human intervention.
 The down side of this approach is that SAR satellites having less accurate orbits (> 10 m, e.g., RADARSAT-1 and JERS-1) cannot be easily processed using GMTSAR.
-Reliance on precise orbits also greatly simplifies the code so only 4 essential programs (esarp, xcorr, phasediff, conv) are needed beyond the GMT package.
+Reliance on precise orbits also greatly simplifies the code so only 5 essential programs (llt2rat, esarp, xcorr, phasediff, conv) are needed beyond the GMT package.
 Moreover, geometric and phase accuracy ensures that mosaics of many frames along a long swath or combinations of ScanSAR subswaths will abut seamlessly in geographic coordinates.
-This document contains three main sections and 6 appendices.
+This document contains three main sections and 7 appendices.
 Section 1 is an introduction to GMTSAR and the geometric model used to create SAR and InSAR products without using ground control or applying orbital adjustments.
 Section 2 is a description of the overall software design as well as the standard output products.
 Section 3 provides recipes for the most common types of InSAR processing including 2-pass InSAR, stacking/time series, and ScanSAR interferometry.
-Appendix

-A is an overview of principles of SAR processing.
+Appendix A is an overview of principles of SAR processing.
 Appendix B is a detailed description of the range-Doppler SAR processor and the parameter file.
 Appendix C provides the theory for InSAR processing on a spherical Earth with no approximations.
-Appendix D describes the algorithm that we use for ScanSAR interferometry.
-Appendix E provides data on the geolocation accuracy of ERS, Envisat, and ALOS SAR imagery.
-Appendix F provides instructions for installation and testing the GMTSAR package.
+Appendix D describes the algorithm that we use for ALOS-1 ScanSAR interferometry.
+Appendix E describes the geometric image alignment algorithms developed for the TOPS-mode data from Sentinel-1.
+Appendix F provides data on the geolocation accuracy of SAR imagery.
+Appendix G provides instructions for installation and testing the GMTSAR package.